Documentation Index

 - Navigate to your repository’s scanner settings.

-- Under Scan Schedule, enter a cron expression (e.g.,
+- Enter a cron expression (e.g.,

-0 2 * * 1 for every Monday at 2 AM).
+0 2 * * 1 for every Monday at 2 AM), or use a preset (Weekly, Monthly, Quarterly).

 The scheduler only creates new work when the branch’s head commit has changed since the last scan, avoiding redundant processing.
+For schedules that cover multiple repositories (such as organization-wide or tag-based schedules), each repository is evaluated independently — an in-progress scan on one repository does not delay or block scheduled scans for other repositories in the same schedule.

 SCA scans configured via scheduling run independently of full scans.
 Their results appear on the Supply Chain page but not on the Issues page.
 If you notice more SCA findings on the Supply Chain page than on Issues, this is expected — scheduled SCA scans may detect vulnerabilities between full scans.